-The Center for Health Justice (CHJ) implemented the Self-Discovery in Motion Program (SDIM) in Los Angeles County to reach-29-year-old Black and Latinx members of communities who are currently incarcerated or were recently released from LA County Men's Central Jail (MCJ) back into their neighborhoods in the South and Metro regions of LAC.
+The Center for Health Justice (CHJ) implemented the Self-Discovery in Motion Program (SDIM) in Los Angeles County which reached 29-year-old Black and Latinx members of communities who were incarcerated or recently released back into their neighborhoods in the South and Metro regions of LAC.
 All participants were offered onsite HIV, STI, and HCV rapid testing (and referrals as appropriate), and those experiencing a substance use disorder (SUD) and/or co-occurring SUD and mental disorders were offered enrollment in SDIM's Outpatient SUD and COD Treatment.
 The term 'Latinx' is being used in this proposal as a gender-neutral alternative to Latino or Latina also inclusive of the intersecting identities of Latin American descendants.
 Also, there are trans women who identify as lesbian incarcerated in LAC MCJ, and the term 'community' is being used with the understanding that it not only refers to a group of people living in the same place, but also those having a particular characteristic in common with others as a result of sharing common experiences.
-BAI has been contracted to serve as Evaluator of this project.
+BAI was contracted to serve as the Evaluator of this project.
 2017-2022.

-SAMHSA/CSAP -ORANGE COUNTY BAR FOUNDATION: YOUTH MAKING PROUD CHOICES (YMPC)
+SAMHSA/CSAP - ORANGE COUNTY BAR FOUNDATION: YOUTH MAKING PROUD CHOICES (YMPC)

-The Youth Making Proud Choices (YMPC) project will offer a variety of substance abuse prevention services coupled with HIV/VH prevention services to improve behavioral health and clinical outcomes for Latino youth, male and female, ages 13-17, from Santa Ana, CA which are at high risk for substance abuse and HIV/VH.
-The project will expand prevention services for 450 youth (13-17 years old) (Y1: 50, Y2: 100, Y3: 100, Y4: 100, Y5: 100) at risk for substance use or abuse disorders and that are at high risk for or living with HIV/AIDS.
-The project will address needs based on age, ethnicity, language, sexual orientation, disability, literacy, and gender in the target population.
-Prevention services are grounded in evidence-based interventions that have been shown to be effective in reducing substance abuse in the target population.
-The program staff will recruit 13-17-year-old males and females from Santa Ana, who are at high risk of substance abuse and/or HIV/VH to participate in the 4 weekly sessions of 90 minutes each.
-BAI has been contracted to serve as Evaluator of this project.
+The Youth Making Proud Choices (YMPC) project offered a variety of substance abuse prevention services coupled with HIV/Viral Hepatitis (VH) prevention services to improve behavioral health and clinical outcomes for Latino youth, male and female, ages 13-17, from Santa Ana, CA at high risk for substance abuse and HIV/VH.
+The project expanded prevention services for a total of 450 youth (13-17 years old) (Y1: 50, Y2: 100, Y3: 100, Y4: 100, Y5: 100) at risk for substance use or abuse disorders and that were at high risk for or living with HIV/AIDS/VH.
+The project addressed needs based on age, ethnicity, language, sexual orientation, disability, literacy, and gender in the targeted population.
+Prevention services that are grounded in evidence-based interventions that have been shown to be effective in reducing substance abuse in the target population were used.
+BAI was contracted to serve as the Evaluator of this project.
 2016-2021.